 Amazon FreeRTOS manages a secure connection to the cloud using Transport Layer Security (TLS v1.2).
 The TLS library implements an abstraction layer for the TLS protocol which provides privacy and data integrity between two communicating applications.
 In order to connect to the AWS IoT Core MQTT broker, TLS client certificate authentication is required.
 Amazon FreeRTOS provides an abstraction layer for cryptographic object management and private key signature operations as a key management feature.
 Cryptographic objects are kept either in dedicated storage or in the flash memory of the main microcontroller if dedicated storage is not available.
 You can use the AWS IoT Device Management console with Amazon FreeRTOS devices for code signing.
 The code signing feature will verify the signed image on the device to ensure your device code is not compromised during deployment and updates.

-You can get started quickly by using the Amazon FreeRTOS console to configure and download source code, specific to the qualified microcontroller and use case.
+You can get started quickly by using the Amazon FreeRTOS console to configure and download source code specific to the qualified microcontroller and use case.
 It contains a project file download that is tailored to your chipset, integrated development environment (IDE), and compiler.
 You can select only the libraries you need, saving space on your device.
-To learn more about getting started, click here.
+To learn more about getting started, visit our getting started page.